Posts

 Image

 A blog by a typewriter repair tech, for typewriter people.
-Embracing Analogue Is it time to update the introduction to this blog?
+Embracing Analog.
+Is it time to update the introduction to this blog?
 I think so.
 I want you to close your eyes and imagine a massive library, vast and expansive in the knowledge it covers.
 Please note that I don't actually want you to close your eyes, because then you wouldn't be able to read this.
 Just close your mind's eye...your...pineal gland?
 Anyway, imagine that big beautiful library has a catch.
 Not a single dot of information in all those volumes has any practical use.
 Now I also want you to imagine that most of the shelves are dry-rotted and the books appear in huge heaps all over the place without the slightest, faintest illusion of order.
 As if it were ground zero of the "nuke of knowledge," the hazy aftermath of a several literary-megaton violent enlightenment that created this monumental catastrophe.
 That library is me.
-Well, no, I am not a physical library, I am in fact
+Well, no, I am not a physical library, I am in fact h

 Entering the World of Thermal Typewriting